Green Island (Fortune), Newfoundland and Labrador: Sovereignty

 In Article XIII of the Treaty of Utrecht (1713), France acknowledged British ownership of and sovereignty over Newfoundland and its adjacent islands, of which Green Island is one.

 The Saint Pierre and Miquelon islands later on were ceded back to France by the 1763 Treaty of Paris and the British and French signatories of the 1783 Treaty of Versailles made it clear that the mid channel line between Newfoundland and Saint Pierre and Miquelon was to be the boundary line.

 Although the territorial location of the island remained legally unclear for a long time because it is nearer to Saint Pierre island than to Newfoundland but at the same time nearer to Newfoundland than to Little Miquelon, it eventually was assumed to be part of Newfoundland after the British lighthouse had been built on it (1908).
-The 1972 agreement between Canada and France determining the line constituting the limit of the territorial waters of Canada and of the zones submitted to the fishery jurisdiction of France finally confirmed its location on the Canadian side of the boundary line.
+The March 27, 1972, agreement between Canada and France on their mutual fishing relations determined the demarcation of the limit of their territorial waters.
+This agreement confirmed Green Island’s location on the Canadian side of the boundary line.
+The boundary touches two Canadian islands at their low water marks (which are defined as the minimum low tide mark).

-The maritime boundary is demarked by
+A U.S. State Department document lists nine turning points on the boundary.
+Points (4) and (5) touch islands:

+Point 4 and 5 are separated by a distance of 0.35 nautical miles, with the line from Point 4 toward Point 5 running in a northwesterly direction.